LjMax/backend-message-broker/README.md

 # Running Tests

-If you have Google Test and Google Mock installed, you can build and run the tests using the following commands:
+If you have Google Test and Google Mock installed, the test will be built with the main application.

-1. Build the tests:

-   `make MessageBrokerClientTest`

-2. Run the tests:
+* Run the tests:

    `./MessageBrokerClientTest`

+* Alternatively you can also use:

+   `ctest`

 The tests will verify the functionality of the message broker client, including message sending and receiving.